 - Water: Warm Mediterranean; West Beach is significantly better for young children.

-- Nearest airport: Antalya (60–75 minute transfer)
+- Nearest airport: Antalya (60 to 75 minute transfer)

 - Activities: Pirate boat trips, snorkelling, Temple of Apollo visit, Manavgat Waterfall